ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

   <span class="subhead">Microlesson 01</span>
 </h1>

+**Learning objective:** ## Learning Objectives

-**Learning objective:** By the end of this lesson, students will be able to
+By the end of this lesson, participants will be able to understand:

+- The basics and key components of neural networks.
+- Different types of neural networks and their functions.
+- Core concepts like feedforward, backpropagation, and activation functions.
+- Real-world applications of neural networks in AI, NLP, and autonomous systems.
+- How data flows through a neural network from input to output.

 ![Nural Network](https://git.generalassemb.ly/modular-courses/ai-solution-architect-deloitte-ENT/blob/main/_images/Screenshot%202025-01-17%20173208.png)